Tips & Advice

 • Major repair (motor, control board, compressor): $300–$600+

-Tariff impacts on appliance parts — particularly components manufactured overseas — have pushed parts costs upward in 2025.
-This means the calculation has shifted slightly: appliance repairs are more expensive than they used to be, which slightly favors replacement in borderline cases.
-However, new appliance purchase prices have also risen, so the comparison still requires doing the math for your specific situation.
+Tariff impacts on parts — particularly components manufactured overseas — have pushed costs higher in 2025.
+This means the repair-or-replace calculation has shifted slightly: appliance repairs are more expensive than they used to be, which favors replacement in borderline cases.
+That said, new appliance prices have also risen, so the comparison still requires doing the math for your specific situation.

 When It's Almost Always Better to Repair